 Do not jump out of the cab or get into the cab without proper caution.
-You could slip or fall, possibly suffering a injury or death.
+You could slip or fall, possibly suffering death or personal injury.
 You could slip and fall if the steps are wet or icy, or if you step in fuel, oil, or grease.